Inspection 12: Early career

-On March 6, 2001, awaiting the release of Inspection 12's debut album, eighteen-year-old drummer Scott Shad was killed in a car accident.
+On March 6, 2001, awaiting the release of Inspection 12's debut album, Shad was killed in a car accident at the age of 18.
 His death devastated the members of the band, who for a while considered disbanding.
-Scott's best friend Ryan playing with Yellowcard was also traumatized by this experience, and both bands would keep writing songs and paying tribute to Scott's memory throughout their careers.
-Instead of auditioning for a new drummer, Dan's best friend since pre-school Tim Grisnik was signed on as the new drummer, and in May, In Recovery was released on Honest Don's, in memory of Scott Shad.
+Key, now playing with Yellowcard, was deeply traumatized by this experience.
+Both Inspection 12 and Yellowcard would keep writing songs and paying tribute to Shad's memory throughout their careers.
+Instead of auditioning for a new drummer, McLintock's best friend since pre-school, Tim Grisnik, was signed on as the new drummer, and in May, In Recovery was released on Honest Don's, in memory of Shad.